 Do shop at ALDI, however!
 I focus the weekly meal plans here on ALDI for the simple reason that they’ve become my go-to store for consistently decent prices on the basics — and they’ve stepped up their game over the last few years to become a competitive destination for real foods.
 But, there’s a reason that we’re almost all ALDI around here, rather than “all ALDI, all the time.”

 If you’re in the Chicago area like me, we really have an embarrassment of riches to choose from in terms of grocery stores.
 And if you’re a reformed couponer like me, you can take the skills you honed over years of cherry-picking coupon deals and turn them towards cherry-picking lower-case-w whole foods for your family.

-I do shop at ALDI every week, but I also shop at Caputo’s and Pete’s Market for a bigger variety of cheap fresh produce, I stop at Jewel for the meat and dairy deals, and I hit Costco every 4-6 weeks.
+I do shop at ALDI every week, but I also shop at Caputo’s and Pete’s Market for a bigger variety of cheap fresh produce, I stop at Jewel occasionally for their meat and dairy deals, and I hit Costco every 4-6 weeks.
 I mix it up each week depending on what’s in season, what’s on sale, what stores I happen to be driving by on my various errands, and what products we need.
 Just as with couponing, you’ll save the most on real foods when you’re willing to spread your shopping trips out beyond just one store.

-See the top five ways to save on meat for more coupon links, and also keep an eye out for coupons in grocery store flyers as well as for tearpads and peelies on real food products.
+Keep an eye out for coupons in grocery store flyers as well as for tearpads and peelies on real food products.

 Money is fungible

 Not only that, money is fungible — meaning that the savings you realize in one area can be applied to another area of your budget.
 So, if you coupon and save the heck out of things like toilet paper, deodorant, and cat food, you can shift some of the funds you otherwise would have spent on those products over to bulk up your food budget.